Dsm0/p5jsDirt/README.md

 Long-Term:
   - an atom plugin where images are displayed inside the ide (similar to https://atom.io/packages/atom-hydra)

-Right now, if you want to get it up and running, feel free to email me at oj8856899@gmail.com , or message me on twitter https://twitter.com/wlfg1rl.
+Right now, if you want to get it up and running, feel free to email me at oj8856899@gmail.com.
 I'd be happy to help.
 If there's enough interest in this project, ie. enough people want to get it running, I'll add more extensive doccumentation and installation instructions.

 But keep in mind: from a usability standpoint, this is an early, early alpha.